Part 4

 port: 3541

 The above strategy will first move 25% (setWeight) of the pods to a new version (in our case 1 pod) after which it will wait for 30 seconds, move to 50% of pods and then wait for 30 seconds until every pod is updated.
-A kubectl plugin from Argo also offers us promote command to enable us to pause the rollout indefinitely and then use the promote to move forward.
+The kubectl plugin from Argo also offers us promote command to enable us to pause the rollout indefinitely and then use the promote to move forward.

 There are other options such as the maxUnavailable but the defaults will work for us.
 However, simply rolling slowly to production will not be enough for a canary deployment.
 Just like with rolling updates we need to know the status of the application.

-With another custom resource we've already installed with Argo Rollouts called "AnalysisTemplate" we will be able to define a test that doesn't let the broken versions through.
+With another custom resource we've already installed with Argo Rollouts called AnalysisTemplate we will be able to define a test that doesn't let the broken versions through.

 ...